deeenes/bioinfo-tools/README.md

 ### General points

--   Python has two major versions available: Python 2 and 3.
-These are incompatible, although it is possible to write code which runs both in 2 and 3.
-If you have both of them installed they will reside in their own directories and you install modules for them independently.
-    It is highly recommended to **use only Python 3** today.
+-   It is highly recommended to **use only Python 3** today.
 Almost all the important modules have been already ported to Python 3.
 Python 2 exists only to keep it possible to run old code when it's really necessary.
 The most important science and data analysis modules like `numpy` and `scipy`